Saturday, February 15th is National Hockey Card Day.

 Before we even left, I knew which 7-11 we would be stopping at for slurpees.
 Let’s just say it was a very good idea we stopped for a cool down, despite having air conditioning in our van.

 Who knows how cold National Hockey Card Day will be?
-The weather this winter has been nasty!
+2019 winter was nasty!

 I strongly recommend planning a stop at Tim Hortons’ or McDonald’s along your route so you can warm up with some hot chocolate or coffee.